sstokic-tgm/Gladiatorcheatz-v2.1-Linux/README.md

 ```
 make -j$(nproc)
 ```
 After compiling, you will find your core binary in the build-directory.
-Now you can continue reading on and learn how how to update the source tree.
+Now you can continue reading on and learn how to update the source tree.

 #### Keeping the code up to date
 To update the core files, do the following: